duxing/spring-cache-memcached/README.md

 ### Using spring cache
  - Build and run application with commands above
- - Run `curl -s -X 'GET' localhost:8080/app/data/<dataId>` to create a cache entry
+ - Run `curl -s -X 'GET' localhost:8080/app/data` to fetch all data response(empty) and create a cache entry
  - Run the same query again (before the expiration window) to verify response is loaded from cache (see logs from `make docker_logs`)
+ - Run `curl -s -X 'POST' localhost:8080/app/data` to create a new `Data` object
+ - Run `curl -s -X 'PUT' localhost:8080/app/data/<dataId> -H 'content-type: application/json -d '{"payload":"<payload>"}'` to update the entry.
+ - Both steps will bust the cache entry we had.
+Run the query for getting all data again to get a new entry
- - Query `memcached` to see the cache.
-With the default configuration and using `1234` as the `dataId`: `echo get cache0:1234 | nc localhost 11211`
+ - Query `memcached` to see the cache: `echo get <cache_name>:<cache_key> | nc localhost 11211`